openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ohos-arkui-advanced-ToolBar.md

-# @ohos.arkui.advanced.ToolBar (Toolbar)
+# ToolBar

-The **\<Toolbar>** component is used to host a set of action options related to the current screen, displayed at the bottom of the screen.
+The **Toolbar** component is used to host a set of action options related to the current screen, displayed at the bottom of the screen.
 It can display five child components.
 When there are six or more child components, the first four are displayed and the others are moved to the **More** option on the toolbar.

 > **NOTE**